What is the legal driving age in Canada?

 You must be 16 to start driving in Saskatchewan.
 The province has six stages in their graduated licensing program:

-• Get a learner’s license (must be at least 16 years old)
+• Get a learner’s licence (must be at least 16 years old).

 Legal driving age in Alberta

-In Alberta, you must be 14 to get a learner’s driver’s license.
-It takes a minimum of three years to get your full license and there are three stages:
+In Alberta, you must be 14 to get a learner’s driver’s licence.
+It takes a minimum of three years to get your full licence, and there are three stages:

 Stage 1: Learner